4.2.48. RASSI

 IIORder

 Set the order of the Lebedev grids used in the isotropic integration of transition intensities in association with the TINT option.
-Default value is 5.
-Other allowed values are: 7, 11, 17, 23, 29, 35, 41, 47, 53, and 59.
+Default value is 5, the maximum is 131.

 PRRAw